agude/agude.github.io/_drafts/2019-01-01-python_patterns_enum.md

 The function `auto()` sets the values and insures that they are unique.
 The members are not orderable (so `CardSuit.CLUBS > CardSuit.DIAMONDS` will raise an error), but do have equality (so `CardSuit.CLUBS != CardSuit.DIAMONDS` works).
-This will let us makesure only valid suits are accepted.
+This will let us ensure only valid suits are accepted.

 We can also test other values against the Enum to see if they are members: